dspelaez/extended-wdm/README.md

 This is the preferred method to install EWDM, as it will always install the most recent stable release.

-If you don't have `pip` installed, this [Python installation guide](http://docs.python-guide.org/en/latest/starting/installation/) can guide you through the process.
+If you don't have `pip` installed, these [Python installation instructions](http://docs.python-guide.org/en/latest/starting/installation/) can guide you through the process.